kianryan/kianryan.github.io/_posts/2010-09-22-sql-server-nulls-and-their-impact.md

 categories:
   - Code
 ---
-This is part rant, part discussion&#8230;
+This is part rant, part discussion…

 In this modern world, developing database driven applications has become pretty damn straightforward, even for us .NET coders.
 Start a project, grab a ORM framework of choice (Subsonic, Entity Framework, Linq 2 SQL), define a database, create your tables, generate your classes and POW!
 Job done.

 Which is awesome.
 Apart from the fact that your class behaviour is now tightly defined to your database behaviour (by default, I appreciate you can change this).
 Which means in turn, you really should be taking great care in defining your databases, since the closer this maps your domain model, the easier your job becomes.

 So why on earth leave your columns set to NULL unless you actually intend to allow NULL values?
-I appreciate that SQL Server allows a column as null by default, but it has so many implications if you&#8217;re not intending it it&#8217;s untrue.
+I appreciate that SQL Server allows a column as null by default, but it has so many implications if you’re not intending it it’s untrue.
 Lets take the following examples:

 <div>
   <pre class="brush: csharp; title: ; notranslate" title="">
 int?
 Age { get; set; }

-if (Age &gt; 0)
+if (Age > 0)
 {
     Console.Writeline("This is awesome folks!");
 }